 When it comes to education, it really does take a village.
 Your students each face unique challenges and benefit from personalized attention from a variety of caring professionals.
 With understaffed schools and overwhelmed teachers, school psychologists are needed more than ever.
-In the pupil personnel services (PPS) credential in school psychology, you’ll fill a vital role in acting as guiding light for those you serve throughout their school years, and the difference you make will be lasting.
+In the pupil personnel services (PPS) credential in school psychology, you’ll fill a vital role in child welfare and acting as guiding light for those you serve throughout their school years, and the difference you make will be lasting.